 The estimated fair values of Level 3 investments were determined by the Foundation as described above based on a number of factors, including the costs of investments to the Foundation as well as the current and projected operating performance.
 Changes in unrealized appreciation or depreciation of the investments are recognized as unrealized gains and losses in the consolidated statements of activities.

-Note 7-Fair value of financial instruments (continued)
+Note 6-Fair value of financial instruments (continued)

-The changes in assets measured using significant unobservable inputs for the years ended December 31, 2021 and 2020 were:
+The changes in assets and liabilities measured using significant unobservable inputs (Level 3) for the years ended December 31, 2022 and 2021 were: